Marcia Kure: Exhibitions and collections

-Kure had her New York debut in a group show at the Skoto Gallery in 1995.
-Her solo exhibition Cloth as Identity in 2000 at the Goethe-Institut in Lagos featured a performance piece where women wearing burkas danced hip hop style to Afrobeat.
-She has had two other solo exhibitions at the Purdy Hicks Gallery in London and Susan Inglett Gallery in New York.
+Kure has had eight solo exhibitions and has participated in over forty group exhibitions internationally.
+She first exhibited her work in a New York group show at the Skoto Gallery in 1995.
+She has also been in the 1997 exhibition Cross/ing: Time • Space • Movement, curated by Olu Oguibe, which showcased contemporary African artists working internationally.
+Her solo exhibition Cloth as Identity (2000) at the Goethe-Institut in Lagos featured a performance in which women wearing burkas performed hip hop–style dance to Afrobeat music.
+She has also had solo exhibitions at Purdy Hicks Gallery in London and Susan Inglett Gallery in New York.

-Kure's work has been featured in group exhibitions, at institutions such as the Kemper Museum of Contemporary Art, the New Museum in New York, Barbican Art Galleries in London, the National Gallery of Art in Lagos, and WIELS Contemporary Art Center in Brussels.

-Her work has also been exhibited at the National Museum of African Art at the Smithsonian Institution, British Museum,Spelman College Museum of Fine Art in Atlanta, Newark Museum, Cleveland Clinic, North Carolina Museum of Art, Wanås Konst Sculpture Park, Royal Institute of Art in Stockholm, Centre Pompidou, Sindika Dokolo Foundation in Luanda, United States Embassy in Abuja, and the Menil Drawing Institute in Houston.

-Kure has participated in international art events, including the 2005 Sharjah International Biennial, the 2006 International Biennial of Contemporary Art in Seville (curated by Okwui Enwezor), and La Triennial in 2013.
+Kure's work has been exhibited internationally across Southwest Asia, Europe, North America, and Africa.
+She has participated in international art events including the 2005 Sharjah International Biennial, the 2006 International Biennial of Contemporary Art in Seville (curated by Okwui Enwezor), and La Triennial in 2013.
+Her work has been included in group exhibitions at institutions such as the New Museum in New York and Barbican Art Galleries in London.
+Kure’s work has also been shown at the National Museum of African Art at the Smithsonian Institution, British Museum, Centre Pompidou, and the Menil Drawing Institute in Houston.

-From January to March 2014, Kure was artist-in-residence at London's Victoria and Albert Museum.
+From January to March 2014, Kure was artist-in-residence at the Victoria and Albert Museum in London.

-Prizes/awards/grants
+Accolades

-Kure has received several notable awards and grants throughout her career.
-In 1994, she was honored with the Uche Okeke Prize for drawing.
-Later, in 2004, she received the Elena Prentice Rulon-Miller Scholarship Fund and Minority Work Study Grant from the Haystack Mountain School of Crafts.
-Between 2007 and 2008, she was awarded a Smithsonian Artist Research Fellowship and a Program Puffin Grant for Burqua as Shelter sculpture in Charleston, South Carolina.
+Kure has received several notable awards and grants throughout her career, such as the Uche Okeke Prize for Drawing in 1994.
+She was awarded the Elena Prentice Rulon-Miller Scholarship Fund and the Minority Work Study Grant at the Haystack Mountain School of Crafts in 2004.
+Later, she received the Smithsonian Artist Research Fellowship from the Smithsonian Institution and a Program Puffin Grant for the Burqua as Shelter sculpture from The Puffin Foundation (2007–2008).

 Teaching

 Kure has held teaching positions at various institutions.
 In 2004, she completed a teaching internship in St. Mark’s School, Southborough, Massachusetts.
-More recently, in 2019, she taught at the Royal Institute of Art in Stockholm, Sweden.
+In 2019, she taught at the Royal Institute of Art in Stockholm, Sweden.